- 100% Secure Payments & Shipping

 I recommend this for my clients that are struggling with pain, low energy and lack of focus.
 This supplement is different from taking a pure L-tyrosine or DL-phenylalanine supplement because it also includes B6 and 5-HTP which are CRITICAL for balancing out dopamine and serotonin levels.

-Without the B6 and 5-HTP, an individual risks depleting serotonin levels which can cause further neurotransmitter imbalances that can lead to adrenal exhaustion, insomnia and chronic pain.
+Without the B6 and 5-HTP, an individual risks depleting serotonin levels which can cause further neurotransmitter imbalances that can lead to adrenal exhaustion, insomnia and pain.

 Here is where Dopamine Plus is a unique and superior dopamine boosting product compared to everything else on the market.